cyanotype + spore print = cyanospores

 Cyanotypes | altered / painted

-Plants recreate, again and again and again.
+Plants create, again and again and again.
 Each piece in this group of medium-sized works on paper begins as a cyanotype photogram and is then altered with different techniques, including bleaching, toning, or painting.
 Plants are present almost everywhere, in scarcity and in abundance.
-I'm curious about their stories.
+Yes, I love their exuberant spring and summer stories but am also curious about their slower, less visible processes.

 cyanotypes | botanical

-A photogram is a camera-less photographic technique in which objects are placed on light sensitive paper and then exposed to light.
-These photograms are made with paper coated with cyanotype chemicals over which I place pressed botanicals: poppies, chickweed, chervil, hostas, dill/Anethum, different grasses.
-Each plant has its own history.
-The story of each of these works on paper begins in a plant's history, long before I collect and press it.
+A photogram is a camera-less photographic technique: objects are placed on light sensitive paper which is then exposed to ultraviolet light.
+These photograms are made with paper coated with cyanotype chemicals over which I place pressed botanicals like Poppies, Chickweed, Chervil, Hostas, Dill/Anethum, and various grasses.
+Each work on paper begins in a plant's history, long before collection and pressing.
 Location and process inform the final piece; some are made with experimental techniques and multiple exposures.

 Hollow Bones